clockwork-xyz/examples/hello_clockwork/README.md

 Time to switch perspective, we need to do some work off-chain now, we will create a Thread, that's the __"HOW"__:
 - Navigate to the `client` directory. _We have prepared a Rust client, but you can very well use any Solana client you prefer (JS, Python, etc)._
-- Run `cargo run`, this will create a __Thread__ that continuously calls your program handler, and so continously prints "Hello World".
+- Run `cargo run --features localnet`, this will create a __Thread__ that continuously calls your program handler, and so continously prints "Hello World".

 ## Questions